tmieno2/R-AETR/README.md

 # Online supplement

-This folder is an online supplement for the article entitled "**Gold in Them Tha-R Hills: A Review of R Packages for Exploratory Data Analysis**" in _Applied Economics Teaching Resources_ (forthcoming).
+This repository is an online supplement for the article entitled "**Gold in Them Tha-R Hills: A Review of R Packages for Exploratory Data Analysis**" in _Applied Economics Teaching Resources_ (forthcoming).

 + citation: TBA
 + Authors: Kota Minegishi and Taro Mieno